 Self-assessment (sometimes referred to as a career evaluation) is an important part of the career planning process because you can not as the first step in career planning.

-You will use design tools to help you learn more during the self-assessment process about your values, personality, feelings, skills set, interests, development requirements, and work environment, in order to make an informed career decision for you.
+You will use design tools to help you learn more during the self-assessment process about your values, personality, feelings, skill set, interests, development requirements, and work environment, in order to make an informed career decision for you.

 At the end of the self-evaluation process, you can identify the various professions suitable for you, and career planning and development meaning.